Research

-My research addresses three thematic areas and the intersections between them: language and communication, ethics and morality, and the environment.
-I explore these issues primarily from the perspective of childhood and child socialization.
-For over a decade, I have been doing linguistic and ethnographic field research with the indigenous Aché communities in eastern Paraguay.
+My research addresses five thematic areas and the intersections between them: childhood and socialization, language and communication, ethics and morality, health and well-being, and environments and environmental change.
+Much of my research is based on my long-term linguistic and ethnographic field work with the Indigenous Aché communities in eastern Paraguay.

 Linguistic and Ethnographic Research with the Aché

+I have been conducting research with the Aché since 2007.
 The Aché are a former nomadic hunter-gatherer society that was forced to settle on reservations in the 1960 and 70s because of deforestation, persecutions, and epidemics.
 Sedentarization led to dramatic changes, including language shift from their heritage language, Aché, to the Paraguayan national language Guaraní.
-I began my research with the Aché in 2008 to document their heritage language.
 Together with my colleagues Eva-Maria Rößler and Warren Thompson, I received two major grants from the Volkswagen Foundation, Germany: (1) a DOBES Documentation of Endangered Languages grant to document their heritage language; and (2) a DOBES research grant to study historical and contemporary transformations in language and culture.
 Language documentation primarily entailed recording songs, mythology, and narratives of elders.
 Within the second project, I carried out an in-depth, longitudinal language socialization study with the children of two Aché families to understand the mechanisms of language shift and the linguistic ecology in which children are growing up.
 This research led to my dissertation, entitled “Making Language: The Ideological and Interactional Constitution of Language in an Indigenous Aché Community in Eastern Paraguay,” in which I explore different aspects of language emergence.
-I am currently conducting new research on moral socialization in relation to environmental change as well as on human–nonhuman relations.

 Language Emergence